-- Consultants should use the Notification for Hazardous Substance Discharge (Non-Emergency Only) Form 4400-225 for historic discharges, found at dnr.wi.gov, search notification. - Consultants are encouraged to submit the appropriate form found on the fees tab at dnr.wi.gov, search RR Program fees, signed and scanned, using the Document Uploader in the RR Submittal Portal. - After submitting the electronic copy, mail a copy of the confirmation page with the fee payment (checks only) to the appropriate regional environmental program associate.
-This information can found on the confirmation page and on the EPA tab at dnr.wi.gov, search RR contact. - NOTE: Please do not send the check to the project manager or to the DNR office in Madison, as this could delay processing your request. - Any site-specific or follow-up questions should be directed to the assigned DNR project manager. - Backing up the files is essential.
+- For historic discharges, consultants should use the Notification for Hazardous Substance Discharge Form Non-Emergency Only (Form 4400-225), an online form accessed through the RR Program Submittal Portal.
+Directions for using Form 4400-225 are available on the RR Program Submittal Portal web page at dnr.wisconsin.gov/topic/Brownfields/Submittal.html. - Consultants are encouraged to submit the appropriate form found on the Fees tab at dnr.wisconsin.gov/topic/Brownfields/Fees.html, signed and scanned, using the Document Uploader in the RR Submittal Portal. - O After submitting the electronic copy, mail a copy of the confirmation page with fee payment (checks only) to the appropriate regional environmental program associate.
+This information can be found on the confirmation page and on the EPA tab at dnr.wisconsin.gov/topic/Brownfields/Contact.html. - NOTE: Please do not send the check to the project manager or to the DNR office in Madison, as this could delay processing your request. - Any site-specific or follow-up questions should be directed to the assigned DNR project manager. - Backing up the files is essential.
 As a provider of documents under Wis.
 Admin.
 Code ch.
 NR 700, the consultant or representative is responsible for keeping a backup copy. - All files should be scanned for viruses before submitting.
-The consultant's or representative's anti-virus software should be kept up-to-date. - If the submitted electronic file can't be read (i.e., is illegible), opened, or is corrupted and unusable, the consultant or representative will be notified and a new electronic copy will be required.
+The consultant's or representative's anti-virus software should be kept up-to-date. - If the submitted electronic file can't be read (i.e., is illegible), opened, or is corrupted and unusable, the consultant or representative will be notified, and a new electronic copy is to be required.